Your automation is probably working. Your exceptions aren’t.

 Scheduling and Dispatch

-The practical value shows in coverage gaps that do not become crises, routes that do not waste fuel, and schedules that do not require a coordinator to rebuild from scratch when someone calls in sick.
+The practical value shows up in coverage gaps that do not become crises, routes that do not waste fuel, and schedules that do not require a coordinator to rebuild from scratch when someone calls in sick.

 Vendor and Supplier Management